tsheiner/medium-mcp-server/docs/development_plan.md

 # Medium MCP Server Development Plan

 ## Project Goal
-Build a local MCP server that provides Claude with searchable access to a complete Medium article archive (including downloaded images) for content brainstorming and theme extension.
+Build a local MCP server that helps author structure a software design wisdom book by providing Claude with intelligent access to Medium article archive.
+The server treats each Medium essay as a potential book chapter and helps with combining drafts, identifying themes, and structuring the overall narrative flow.

 ## Current Status
 - ✅ Medium bulk export completed